monasca/monasca-perf/kafka_python_client_perf/monascaInvestigationKafkaPythonAPIs.md

     -   Migrate to confluent, use sync.
 Producer

-    -   Move to async. producer
+    -   Move to async.
+Producer

+-   Usage of pykafka with C-library librdkafka showed quite some issues:

+    -   Setting of parameters not as expected -&gt; “try and error”

+    -   Throughput improvements not as good as expected

 -   If no C-library shall be used, but asynchronous mode is OK, either pykafka or kafka-python can be used.
 Further investigation is required.